KamadoTanjiro-beep/ESP32-ePaper-Display-Weather-Clock/README.md

 ## License

-Distribute it freely but link back to this project or put some good words haha.
+Distribute it freely but link back to this project or put some good words or attributes or donate (paypal link in profile) haha.
 You are own your own, I take no resposibility, if this thing explodes or does any damage on anything.